nimiCurtis/so101_ros2/README.md

     ```

 3. Then from the lerobot directory, install the extras required for the IsaacLab
-   utilities (adjust the extras list to match the features you use):
+   utilities, adjust the extras list to match the features you use, for example:

     ```bash
     pip install -e ".[feetech,smolvla,pi,async]"